sapran/cv/readme.md

 ## Experience
 ### Co-founder, Director of Operations
 #### Berezha Security (Information Security Consulting), November 2014 – present
-- Lead an Information Security consulting services practice specializing in Penetration Testing, Social Engineering assessments, Application Security, and advanced Security Awareness techniques.
-- Manage Penetration Testing and Application Security projects and other consulting engagements.
-- Provide own experience and expertise for project execution as required.
-- Maintain company resources and partner relations.
+Pursuing the dream of creating a high-quality security consulting company that lets business, expertise, hacker community, and public interest help each other survive and thrive in the modern world.

 ### Head of Information Security Center of Excellence
 #### LUXOFT (Software Engineering Services), June 2014 – August 2016

-- Lead a software security practice in one of the world largest software engineering services companies.
+Raised the Information Security consulting practice from the point of deep resource and demand crisis to the state of high availability, sustainable growth, and company-wide recognition in one of the largest global software engineering service providers.
-- Develop and promote software security, penetration testing, and security consulting services within the organization and to external clients.
-- Manage security assessment and consulting projects for clients in energy, technology, telecom, and banking sectors.
-- Maintain required expertise; provide guidance and coaching to team members.

 ### Deputy Head of Information Security Consulting Services Department
 (October 2013 - June 2014)
 ### Head of Security Assessment Team
 (February 2011 - October 2013)
 #### BMS Consulting (Information Security and IT Integration)
-Opened, raised, and secured sustainable profitability of a new line of business by creating, growing and developing the most successful team of penetration testers in the country.
+Opened, raised, and secured growing profitability of a new line of business by creating, growing and developing the most successful team of penetration testers in the country.

 ### Head of IT Audit
 #### Astelit (Mobile Telephone Network Operator), Jul 2009 - January 2011.